72squared/redpipe/docs/index.rst

 http://agiliq.com/blog/2015/03/getting-started-with-redis-py/

 You'll find the redpipe api looks nearly identical.
 That's because RedPipe is a wrapper around redis-py.

-The one big value that RedPipe adds is the ability to pipeline commands in a more natural way.
+RedPipe adds the ability to pipeline commands in a more natural way.

 What Else Can it do?
 --------------------